-Railgrade - Announce Trailer
+Railgrade — Game Trailer

-Spring - 2022
+2022

-Video Editing
+Editing

 A game trailer for announcing Railgrade on Epic Games

 Finding a way to present these features without exactly showing us moving through menus is key.
 No one has time to read numbers and learn the game in a game trailer.
-You usually have only a few seconds to grab someone's attention, and these games are usually played slowly, with a lot of macro orientated decisions so there's no time to setup this in a trailer.
+You usually have only a few seconds to grab someone's attention, and these games are usually played slowly, with a lot of macro-orientated decisions so there's no time to set up this in a trailer.

 Neat-Aesthetically-Pleasing-Base-Building-In-Railgrade